 Like most of us, we had never been faced with the direct realities of the effect our lives on land are having on the ocean and the creatures that depend on it for survival, including us.
 Over fishing, bycatch, chemical and noise pollution, plastics, and climate change are taking an unsustainable toll.
 Documenting it all was inspirational and heartbreaking at the same time.

 When the voyage finally ended, we were at a loss.
 How does one go from such an experience only to slot back into a regular life?
 Well, we couldn’t.
 We had seen too much and done too much to ever return to the life we once knew.
-We had an inkling of what returning war veterans, or newly released prisoners must feel like.
 How do you fit in again?

 We will never be rich, but we love what we do.
 Interestingly, our greatest challenge is not in finding great stories, but in raising funds to do what we do.
 Most agree that education is the best way forward, yet people want to give money to solve a problem immediately.
 Unfortunately, most environmental problems are complex and can take many years of negotiation, compromise and education before a change can be seen.